This article is brought to you by Aura.

 What Does Identity Theft Insurance Cover?

-Identity theft insurance covers any out-of-pocket expenses related to recovering your stolen identity.
+Identity theft insurance covers out-of-pocket expenses like lost wages or notary fees related to recovering your stolen identity.
 Some insurance policies also reimburse stolen funds, but this usually only applies to non-recoverable funds taken via unauthorized electronic fund transfers.

 Depending on your coverage, reimbursement/recovery may be available for expenses such as: